 Composition and Selection of the Professional Team

 A team of professional individuals, known as the Professional Team, conducts on-site reviews of modeling organizations seeking a determination of acceptability by the Commission.
-The Professional Team consists of individuals having professional credentials in the following disciplines with each area represented by one or more individuals: Actuarial Science, Statistics, Meteorology, Hydrology, Computer/Information Science, Coastal Engineering, and Structural Engineering.
+The Professional Team consists of individuals having professional credentials in the following disciplines with each area represented by one or more individuals: Actuarial Science, Statistics, Meteorology, Hydrology, Hydraulics, Computer/Information Science, Coastal Engineering, and Structural Engineering.

 The SBA staff selects the Professional Team members, and the SBA enters into contracts with each individual selected.